 The model pertained to a subset included throughout the analyses.
 To avoid confusion we rewrote the note under table 3 to read similar to Figure 2

-Subset All contains all measures.
+“Subset All” contains all measures.
 Subset Fundamental contains only fundamental need measures.
 Subset Intrapersonal contains all intrapersonal measures.
 Subset Interpersonal contains all interpersonal measures.
 Subset Model contains those where first measures is immediate and last measure is delayed.
 See Supplement S3.

 On page 28 this was clarified under the heading Measures, where the subsets are named.